- Original design

 Three hundred years ago the diarist John Evelyn described the prospect from Charlton House as 'one of the most noble in the world, for city, river, ships, meadows, hills, woods and all other amenities.'
 The growth of industry on both sides of the river and the building of flats nearer to the House have changed the view; but in the road through Charlton village, in Charlton House and in Charlton church, the imaginative visitor can capture something of an earlier age, and recognise one of London’s villages.

-Charlton House is one of the finest specimens of Jacobean domestic architecture in the country.
+Charlton House is one of the finest examples of Jacobean domestic architecture in the country.
 It illustrates a phase in the evolution of the English country house, linking the sprawling style of the Tudor age with the compact geometrical character associated with Inigo Jones.

 Charlton House was built between 1607 and 1612 by Adam Newton, Dean of Durham.
 Newton was tutor to Prince Henry, son of James I. Evelyn, who was well acquainted with Newton’s son, stated that the House was built for Prince Henry; Newton, however, ceased to be the Prince’s tutor in 1610, and the Prince died in 1612 at the age of eighteen, so it is unlikely that the house was at any time a royal residence.
 Newton probably intended it to be what it in fact became, a 'nest for his old age'.

-Newton died in 1629-30, and was buried at Charlton church, where his monument in black and white marble can be seen.
+Newton died in 1629-30, and was buried at St Luke's church, where his monument in black and white marble can be seen.
 The estate passed to his son Sir Henry Newton who, as a Royalist, had to leave Charlton on the outbreak of the Civil War.
 He fought gallantly for the King at Edgehill, and subsequently distinguished himself as a 'generous benefactor to the poor cavaliers whose services were not rewarded by King Charles II'.

 In 1658 the estate was purchased by Sir William Ducie, afterwards Viscount Downe, who made additions to the House, and lived in it in some state.
 On his death in 1679, it was acquired by Sir William Langhorne, a wealthy East India merchant, and then passed through several hands including Margaret Maria Weller (died 1777) and then her daughter Jane.
 One of Jane's daughters married Spencer Perceval, the Prime minister who was assassinated in the House of Commons, and was buried in Charlton Church.
 Late in the 18th century the domestic buildings south of the House were added.